TalonFloof/OkamiStation/docs/GPUCommands.md

  MATRIX_MODE [0x30]
   u32 matrixType
-   0: Geometry Matrix
+   0: Projection Matrix
-   1: View Matrix
+   1: Geometry Matrix
-   2: Projection Matrix
+   2: View Matrix

   Sets the current matrix that we're working with to the specified matrix type.
- MATRIX_IDENTIFY [0x31]
+ MATRIX_IDENTITY [0x31]
   No arguments

-  Sets the matrix to the identity matrix MATRIX_IDENTIFY [0x32]
+  Sets the matrix to the identity matrix MATRIX_PERSPECTIVE [0x32] u32 nearPlane u32 farPlane
-  No arguments
+  u32 fov

+  Calculates the perspective matrix and sets the current active matrix to the result.
+ MATRIX_TRANSLATE [0x33]
+  u32 posXY // (Signed, 15-bit fractional, divides by 128)
+  u32 posZ  // (Signed, 15-bit fractional, divides by 128)

+  Translates the current matrix to the given vector.
+ MATRIX_ROTATE [0x34]
+  u32 rotXY // (Signed, 15-bit fractional, divides by 32768)
+  u32 rotZ  // (Signed, 15-bit fractional, divides by 32768)

+  Rotates the current matrix to the given value.
+(Note: 8192 = 90 degress, 16384 = 180 degrees, just though I note that ;3)
+ MATRIX_SCALE [0x35]
+  u32 sclXY // (Signed, 15-bit fractional, divides by 128)
+  u32 sclZ  // (Signed, 15-bit fractional, divides by 128)

-  Sets the matrix to the identity matrix
+  Scales the current matrix to the given value.

  SWAP_BUFFERS [0xff]
   No arguments